cadia-lvl/SoftwareDevelopmentGuidelines/guide.md

 ## Table of Contents
 [TODO generate]

+## Notes for writing the guide
+This should be removed before releasing the guide.

+- This guide should be short and simple and mention what is required or optional
+- Offer examples
+- Add links to good resources

 ## About the guide
 ### Goals
 These guidelines should help us achieve the following goals: